Help

 Additional Configuration

-There is currently no way to configure the ConnectionFactory URL or JNDI name Seam JMS uses; it is hardcoded as ConnectionFactory.
+The default location of ConnectionFactory URL or JNDI name Seam JMS uses; it is hardcoded as ConnectionFactory.
 That being said, if you're testing with Glassfish V3 you should define a ConnectionFactory by that name as follows.
 Thanks Dan Allen for this tip:

 The prerequisite for using this on GlassFish V3 is to define a ConnectionFactory named ConnectionFactory.
 You can either do this through the Admin Console or this asadmin command: